Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have demonstrated the performance of three machine learning models for the track reconstruction process.
-We have shown that all three models ExtraTrees, MLPs and CNNs perform well for this task with the MLPs showing the best results in terms of accuracy and inference speed on real data.
-We also run a small systematic study that showed that by training the models on datasets with false samples very similar to true ones, the inference accuracy increases substantially.
-Finally, we evaluated the performance of the MLP model in comparison to the traditional Kalman-Filter method, which showed an equally good track reconstruction efficiency in approximately 84\% less time.
-In the future, we plan to extend the AI model by introducing a preprocessing step to further filter the candidate tracks.
-A Recurrent Neural Network (RNN) will be introduced to give an estimate of the path the true track will follow.
-This estimation will be used to narrow down the amount of candidates the MLP needs to consider.
+We have demonstrated the performance of four machine learning models, aiding the CLAS12 reconstruction code with track classification.
+We have shown that all four models ERT, MLP, RNN, and CNN perform well for this task.
+The MLP shows the best results in terms of accuracy and inference speed on real data.
+A small systematic study was implemented, showing that inference accuracy is increased substantially by training the models on datasets with false samples very similar to true ones.
+Finally, we evaluated the performance of the MLP model in comparison to the traditional track candidate selection algorithm method, which showed an equally good track identification efficiency and resulted in $35\%$ track reconstruction speed up.
+In the future, we plan to extend the ML model by introducing a preprocessing step to further filter the candidate tracks.
+An RNN will be introduced to give an estimate of the path the true track will follow.
+This estimation will be used to narrow down the number of candidates the MLP needs to consider.
+This network will be first implemented in the CLAS12 reconstruction software to test improvements in track reconstruction efficiency.
+Then, it will be complemented with a de-noising auto-encoder developed for CLAS12 tracking \cite{Thomadakis:2022zcd}, which already shows significant improvements for segment identification in high background (high luminosity) conditions.